Moody Coup

 Moody Coup is the second studio album of Co La, the project of Baltimore electronic music producer Matt Papich.
 The album follows a more indefinable music style yet cleaner sound than Co La's previous record Daydream Repeater (2011).
-Using both synthesizers and samples, the album involves song recordings and foley of everyday life being "enhanced and embellished to a point of transcendence," its official press release summarized.
+The album uses both synthesizers and samples.
 It was released on May 7, 2013, by the imprint Software and garnered generally positive reviews from critics upon its release.

 Production and composition

 Moody Coup strongly differs from Co La's previous album Daydream Repeater (2011) for its indefinable music style and "cleaner, "more defined" and "restrained" sound, as journalist Heather Phares described it.
 Bearded magazine's Ben Woord categorized the album as "seductively uneasy listening: genuinely odd but strangely accessible sampladelia."
 He reasoned that the "lurching rhythms and jarring juxtapositions have the potential to be unsettling as hell," but "he somehow makes it glossily textured and rather likeable."
 Moody Coup's arrangement is spacious, featuring pianos, rave music synthesizers, and samples in its sound palette.
 It features elements of dub, drum and bass, and jazz, with sounds deriving from reggae, barbershop, ambient, and techno.

 Software's press release summarizes that on the album, "cryptic sources are enhanced and embellished to a point of transcendence."
 The source material varies heavily.
 The LP's most prominent samples are recordings of unnoticeable everyday sounds, such as dripping, sipping, birdsong, breathing, and scissor cutting, which led to Tiny Mix Tapes critic Sean Delanty to describe it as "an album that celebrates the unnoticed joys of human life itself."
 In terms of song samples, Moody Coup utilizes music from Neil Sedaka's "Next Door to an Angel" ("Deaf Christian") to Psychic TV's "Suspicious ("Suspicious") to "Sukiyaki" by Kyu Sakamoto ("Sukiyaki To Die For").
 "Sukiyaki To Die For" only uses the melody of Sakamoto's song.
 As Papich explained, "It deviates to the point that the familiar bit feels elusive, and becomes something like a scent.
 It's processed like perfume."